paperclip-ui/legacy-paperclip/README.md

 ### Compiles to plain code

 No interpreters or runtimes.
-Paperclip UIs compile directly to your target framework (currently only React for Alpha, more planned later).
+Paperclip UIs compile directly to your target framework (currently only React for Alpha, more targets planned later).

 ### Scoped styling